Direct vs Regular Mutual Fund Plans: The Complete India Guide

 ARN (AMFI Registration Number) is the distributor's identifier attached to your folio.
 When you switch to Direct, the folio gets an "ARN-0" (direct) code.
 You do not need to separately "remove" the ARN — placing a switch request automatically changes the plan type and removes distributor association.
 You do not need the distributor's permission to switch.

 Want a fee-only SEBI RIA to give you a specific Regular-to-Direct switch plan for your folios?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?